microsoft/VSExtensibility/README.md

 ## Install VisualStudio.Extensibility

-The current VisualStudio.Extensibility preview works with Visual Studio 2022 version 17.9 Preview 3 or higher with the `Visual Studio extension development` workload to be installed.
-VisualStudio.Extensibility extensions can be installed on Visual Studio 2022 version 17.9 Preview 3 and above.
+VisualStudio.Extensibility works with Visual Studio 2022 version 17.9 or higher with the `Visual Studio extension development` workload to be installed.
+VisualStudio.Extensibility extensions can be installed on Visual Studio 2022 version 17.9 and above.
+VisualStudio.Extensibility packages having a version higher than 17.9 provide additional functionalities and can be used when targeting the corresponding version of Visual Studio.
+For example, when building an extension with VisualStudio.Extensibility packages version 17.10, the resulting extension will be compatible with Visual Studio 17.10 and above.

 ## Get Started